Bayesian methods

 In 2016 I have created Bayes Nordics, a mail list that focusses on Bayesian-related events, activities and job-posts in the European Nordic countries.
 It is actively maintained and keeps spreading info.
 Please join in!
 It’s free!

-I am co-organizer of the One World online seminars on Approximate Bayesian Computation.
+Since 2020 I am a co-organizer of the One World online seminars on Approximate Bayesian Computation.
+All videos are available at the ISBA’s YouTube channel.

 göBayes reading group